 Ghalib and Gabbi (LNGO) emphasise that such activities should be led by local organisations.
-Equitable Risk Sharing also involves local leadership in responsive risk mitigation.
+Equitable Risk Sharing also involves local leadership in responJoint responsive risk mitigation should be led by the implementing organisation sive risk mitigation.
 In the event of an incident, local actors should have the opportunity to lead investigations on their terms, avoiding being overshadowed by their international partners and having to deal with the negative consequences of their partner's reactions in addition to the materialised risk.